maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ### 0x06 CURSOR-RIGHT
-The control character CURSOR-RIGHT moves the cursor one position to the right (if not already at after right-most position 4).
+The control character CURSOR-RIGHT moves the cursor one position to the right (if not already at the right-most position 4).

 See also [CURSOR-LEFT](#0x08-b-cursor-left), [CURSOR-EOLN](#0x09-t-cursor-eoln), and [CURSOR-HOME](#0x0d-r-cursor-home).